-WORDSMITH, IMAGE-MAKER AND STORYTELLER ENDLESSLY CURIOUS ABOUT THE NATURAL WORLD
+WORDSMITH AND IMAGE-MAKER ENDLESSLY CURIOUS ABOUT THE NATURAL WORLD

 A short film made with the team at Smoke Creatives about walking, woodlands and waterways, and the Japanese art of shinrin yoku.